Mannydheer/Seek-Sport/README.md

 ### Project Title
-Seek&Sport - A website application that allows for users to find nearby parks within their area and finding people to play sports with.
+Seek&Sport - A website application that allows for users to find nearby parks based on an address and then finding people to play sports with.

 Users can book, join and leave events.
 Also once within an event, can join the chat room to talk with the other particiapnts!